 II.
 Jurisdiction for Jointly Hosted Meetings

-When ASPET holds its meetings as part of Experimental Biology (EB), an EB code of conduct may be enforced in addition to the ASPET code and all terms will apply.
+When ASPET holds its meetings as part of Experimental Biology (EB) or other partnerships, the EB or lead partner's code of conduct may be enforced in addition to the ASPET code and all terms will apply.

 III.
 Desired and Expected Behavior